ashaw0192/disigning_a_schema_with_1_table_mawk3/blog_recipe.md

 Two Tables Design Recipe Template

-Copy this recipe template to design and create two related database tables from a specification.

 1. Extract nouns from the user stories or specification

-# EXAMPLE USER STORY:
-# (analyse only the relevant part - here the final line).

 As a blogger
 So I can write interesting stuff